• Skip to main content

 Moving things along

 The point here is that you should want to move the task along.
-All that work that went into coding the task will be sitting there, wasted, if the task hasn’t been fully reviewed.
+All the work that went into coding the task will be sitting there, wasted, if the task hasn’t been fully reviewed.

 So give the QA – or the team – a heads up that the task is ready for review.
 Maybe let the product manager know too.